uw-comphys/shapelets/publications/2309_JOSS/paper.md

 # Examples of Usage

 For each example included in the package, implementations using both the configuration file and programming-based interfaces are demonstrated.
 Several detailed image processing examples were developed that demonstrate the use and capabilities of the shapelets package for both astronomy and self-assembly related applications.
-See [here](https://github.com/uw-comphys/shapelets/tree/main/examples) and [here](https://github.com/uw-comphys/shapelets/tree/main/docs/examples) for examples and their associated documentation, respectively.
+See the package [website](https://uw-comphys.github.io/shapelets) for more example details and documentation, and the package [code](https://github.com/uw-comphys/shapelets) for related files.

-Examples 1-3 demonstrate use of the `shapelets.self_assembly` module, with specific applications for the response distance method [@Suderman2015], local pattern orientation [@Tino2024], and defect identification method [@Tino2024].
+Examples 1-3 demonstrate use of the `shapelets.self_assembly` module, with specific applications for the response distance method [@Suderman2015], defect identification method [@Tino2024], and local pattern orientation [@Tino2024] (respectively).
 Example 4 demonstrates use of the `shapelets.astronomy` submodule for the decomposition and reconstruction of galactic images.
 All examples have instructions to use the `shapelets` package via configuration files or importing relevant submodules in pre-configured `.py` files (scripting).
 Examples 1, 2, and 4 are shown here.

 ## Example 1 - Response Distance Method

-[Example 1](https://github.com/uw-comphys/shapelets/tree/main/examples/example_1) demonstrates use of the `shapelets.self_assembly` submodule to compute the response distance method [@Suderman2015].
+Example 1 demonstrates use of the `shapelets.self_assembly` submodule to compute the response distance method [@Suderman2015].
 This example will use a simulated stripe self-assembly microscopy image [@Suderman2015], shown in \autoref{fig:lamSIM1}.

 ![Simulated stripe self-assembly nanostructure [@Suderman2015].\label{fig:lamSIM1}](images/lamSIM1.png){ width=40% }